← Index

 A leadership workshop made me realize most of us confuse the two.
 Here is the difference.

 I ran a workshop recently on being an engineering manager and being a good leader.
-One question kept catching people off guard.
-What is your philosophy for your team?
-Most people had never written it down.
-I hadn't either.
-That surprised me.
-We all carry one.
-We rarely name it.
+One question kept catching people off guard: what is your philosophy for your team?
+Most of them had never written it down.
+I had not either, and that surprised me, because we all carry one.
+We just rarely stop to name it.

 There is a quote I have mangled a few times: "Principles don't change.
 Methods do."
-I think that is the right frame.
+The more I sit with it, the more I think it is the right frame for almost everything in leadership.

 Principles are who you are.
-What you value.
-What you will not trade away.
-They are pillars.
-You build your philosophy on top of them, and you rely on them when the day gets hard.
+They are what you value and what you will not trade away, even on the day it would be easier to.
+They are the pillars.
+You build your whole philosophy on top of them, and you lean on them when the day gets hard and the easy answer is the wrong one.

 Methods are how you deliver those principles into the world.
-The tools.
-The style.
-The way you open a 1:1.
-The way you handle a difficult conversation.
-The way you run a stand-up.
+They are the tools and the style, the way you open a 1:1, the way you handle a difficult conversation, the way you run a stand-up.
 Methods have to move.
-A message that lands today may not land tomorrow.
-A message that bounces off one person may be exactly what another needs.
-Teams are at different stages.
-People are in different places.
-Society moves.
-The way I was coached at 25 would not work on a 25-year-old today, and the way I was coached then was already strange to people ten years older than me.
-That is normal.
-That is how methods behave.
+A message that lands today may fall flat tomorrow.
+A message that bounces off one person may be exactly what another person needed to hear.
+Teams sit at different stages, people are in different places, and society keeps shifting underneath all of it.
+The way I was coached at 25 would not work on a 25-year-old today, and the way I was coached then already looked strange to people ten years older than me.
+That is not a problem.
+That is just how methods behave.

-The mistake is holding a method as if it were a principle.
+The mistake, and I have made it, is holding a method as if it were a principle.
 When a method stops working, you have to change it, not defend it.
-When a principle is under pressure, you hold the line.
+When a principle is the thing under pressure, you hold the line no matter what it costs you.

-Define your principles.
-Know them well enough to say them out loud in three sentences or less.
+So here is the exercise.
+Define your principles, and know them well enough to say them out loud in three sentences or less.
 Then look hard at your methods.
-Iterate the ones that are not landing anymore.
-Keep the ones that still do.
-Expect that set to change across your career.
+Iterate the ones that are not landing anymore, keep the ones that still do, and expect that whole set to change across your career.
+If your methods look the same in ten years, you probably stopped paying attention.